 So, he went home and did some research on illiteracy and global education.
 The results were grim.
 He learned that hundreds of millions of people couldn't read or write.
 Turning his imagination to action, Chance realized this was a problem and he had to do something about it.
 WGI was born.
 There was no money, staff, or resources.
 Just a middle school kid and his dream.

-WGI, led by the now 18 year old Chance Wilson, operates in six countries around the world.
-These are the United States, Hong Kong, Singapore, The Philippines, Malaysia, and Indonesia.
+WGI, led by the now 18 year old Chance Wilson, operates in six cities around the world.
+These are: Baton Rouge, Los Angeles, Hong Kong, Singapore, Kuala Lumpur, & Jakarta.

 WGI Founder Chance Wilson (middle).

 In the United States, WGI is promoting literacy through our You Can Read campaign.
-In Asia, we are providing free English classes through our Read and Rice program.
+In Asia, we are teaching students to read and write through our Read and Rice program.

 WGI is structured through affiliates, which are branches of the parent organization in Baton Rouge.
+Our affiliates have their own dedicated leadership and operating strategies.
 Our affiliates bring our vision and work to different places around the world.